QA Strategy

 UAT should be performed by people who represent the actual end users — not by developers or QA engineers.

 Business stakeholders: Product owners, business analysts, or department leads who defined the requirements.
-They verify that what was built matches what was requested.
+They verify what was built matches what was requested.

 Client representatives: For client-facing projects, the client or their designated testers perform UAT to confirm the deliverable meets contractual requirements.